There is no better Brexit deal to be had.

 Britain isn’t listening.

-Rather than accept that the only alternative to the backstop is a no-deal Brexit that puts the economy of the United Kingdom and the peace in Northern Ireland at risk, Johnson blames Parliament for supposedly weakening his hand by legislating against a no-deal Brexit.
+Rather than accept that the only alternatives to the backstop are a customs union between Ireland and Northern Ireland that would divide the United Kingdom and a no-deal Brexit that would put the economy of the United Kingdom and the peace in Northern Ireland at risk, Johnson blames Parliament for supposedly weakening his hand by legislating against a no-deal Brexit.

 This, I wrote the other day, is the Alexis Tsipras approach to negotiating with the EU: threatening to do yourself harm if the other 27 don’t give you what you want.